Alexander Peppe, Author at Alex's Piano Service - Page 2 of 4

 Potential ESEQ Problems

 Earlier Disklaviers can be finicky about their ESEQ files.
 Sometimes, they’ll work without any trouble, even without a PIANODIR.FIL file.
-However, particularly in earlier Disklaviers (such as the DK5R), you’ll need to be more careful with the naming conventions, and you’ll definitely need that PIANODIR.FIL.
+However, particularly in earlier Disklaviers (such as the DK5R), you’ll need to be more careful with the naming conventions, and you’ll definitely need that PIANODIR.FIL described above.

 I’m very grateful for the research of Mike Isreal (in the comments below), who did experimentation with his own Disklavier.
 Before creating a PIANODIR.FIL for your disk, make certain that all filenames are precisely eight characters long, and that both the filename and extension are in all-caps.
 The filename must contain no spaces.

-It appears you can also ommit the .FIL extension (at least in some cases).
+Some have commented that it appears you can also omit the .FIL extension (at least in some cases).
 According to Nalbantov, there might be cases where a fully lower-case filename and extension are called for, although I have not run into that particular case yet.

 Some of this is caused by the choosiness of the Disklavier itself, but it seems likely to me that a lot of the free tools we’re relying on probably add their own complications.
 If you are experiencing any trouble, please reach out to me for assistance.
 You can also Categories Disklaviers Tags , , , 11 Comments